paychex/Splunk.Conf19/README.md

 **FN1315 - Cover Your Assets: Protect Your Knowledge Objects from Yourself (and Others) - A Paychex story**

-You can find this presentation at https://conf.splunk.com/ and search for FN1315.

-The slides and video will be published by Splunk a few weeks after the conference ends.
-We'll update this readme when we have the URLs.
+The presentation slides and video are available here: https://conf.splunk.com/watch/conf-online.html?search=FN1315#/

 These queries are turnkey (almost).
 Meaning, depending on the query, you may need to edit a value or three to fit your circumstance and/or your environment.
 These are covered in the presentation, but we have a few gotchas to look for out of the gate.